Joint Community Detection and Rotational Synchronization via Semidefinite Programming

 \subsection{3D rotations and $K = 3$}

-Here we extend our experiments to $\SO(3)$ group transformation.
+Now, we extend our experiments to $\SO(3)$ group transformation.
 In Figure~\ref{fig:exp_SO_3} we plot the recovery errors by SDPs on different scenarios under two clusters.
 Similar to the results for $\SO(2)$, we observe sharp phase transitions in the SDP solutions.
 Specifically, in Figures~\ref{fig:SO3_pt_1} and \ref{fig:SO3_pt_2} we display the thresholds for exact recovery derived in Sections~\ref{sec:SDP_equal} and \ref{sec:SDP_unequal}, respectively.
-One can see that exact recovery is still possible even above the thresholds, which implies there is still some room for improvement of our conditions.
-Also, we test the generalized SDPs proposed in \eqref{eq:SDP_general_known} and \eqref{eq:SDP_unequaK}, under the setting of $K = 3$ and $(m_1, m_2, m_3) = (25, 25, 25)$.
+One can see that exact recovery is still possible even above the thresholds, which implies there exists room for improvement of our conditions.
+As mentioned, such looseness is due to two reasons: (1) The factor $\ell_d$ in the exact recovery condition might be loose when $d > 2$; (2) the dual certificate construction might be sub-optimal.

+Besides, we test the generalized SDPs proposed in \eqref{eq:SDP_general_known} and \eqref{eq:SDP_unequaK}, under the setting of $K = 3$ and $(m_1, m_2, m_3) = (25, 25, 25)$.
 The plots of recovery error are shown in Figure~\ref{fig:K_3_plot}.
 As we can see, the proposed SDPs achieves exact recovery with sharp phase transitions.
 In addition, the rounding step is effective to further improve the SDP solutions in both cases.